 Select the file types that you want to recover.
 If you don't select, the program will find all lost types of files by default.
 Then scan your hard drive.

-Step 3: Recover the files.
+Step 3: Recover the files (including cut files, deleted files).

 If you can’t find the files you want to recover after quick scan, just try advanced recovery mode.
 This mode will deeply scan your hard drive and find all lost files.
 Do Your Data Recovery also can help you recover deleted, formatted or corrupted data.
 Download it here: